top of page

 Amplifying Voices

-• Equipping families, teachers, and communities with advocacy capacity to create change, focusing on the difference between engagement vs involvement
+• Equipping families, teachers, and communities with the capacity to create change, focusing on the difference between engagement vs involvement

 • Offering workshops on effective organizing to make stakeholders' voices heard, providing parent engagement ideas and activities